Book Review: 'Vulture’s Wake'

 Vulture’s Wake is a young adult science fiction novel set in a world where it seems women have entirely died out.
-This nearly female free world created by Kristy Murray is a step above Mad Max in chaos and destruction, but no better than most dystopian young adult books in the 2010s flood of such novels.
+This nearly female-free world created by Kristy Murray is a step above Mad Max in chaos and destruction, but no better than most dystopian young adult books of the twenty teens.

 Pros of the Book Vulture’s Wake